 If all three (3) watches disagree, the watch recording the intermediate time shall be the official time.

 With only two (2) out of three (3) watches working the average time shall be the official time.
+When the calculation results in a value that is expressed in thousands of a second, the final digit shall be dropped without rounding.